 The easiest way to do this is by investing in security…

-Security posts (sometimes known as drive posts, hitch posts or parking posts) are one of the more common types of caravan security.
+Security posts (sometimes known as drive posts or parking posts) are one of the more common types of caravan security.
 They act a deterrent for thieves and make it difficult for trespassers to take the vehicle off the drive.
 Posts don’t have to cost the earth either, prices can start from around £50.

-Padlocked or chained gates are another great way to prevent thieves and vandals getting close to your vehicle when stored at home.
+Locked barriers are another great way to prevent thieves and vandals getting close to your vehicle when stored at home.
 Secure gates not only help reduce the likelihood of thieves targeting the caravan, they make quick getaways highly unlikely.

 If you’re not looking to spend thousands on new gates, simply adding a stronger new padlock to existing gates could work wonders.

-Secure gates and posts can also reduce your insurance premium in the form of a secure caravan storage discount – see the caravan discounts page for details.
+Secure gates and posts can also reduce your insurance premium in the form of a secure caravan storage discount; see the caravan discounts page for details.

 Although posts, gates and wheel clamps can help prevent theft, we still hear from customers who have had their caravan stolen despite having this security in place – in some cases gates were lifted using bolt croppers and crow bars.

 If you’re one of these people and/or you want to further improve security, it’s always worth looking at other ways to stay secure.

 Installing a security light could be an option for you.
 Sensored lights help to detect trespassers and are an effective way to deter thieves.